aws-samples/getting-started-with-amazon-redshift-data-api/quick-start/go/README.md

 * The default Lambda function timeout is set to 3 seconds.
 Depending on your style of execution, you may have to increase this parameter.
 * IAM Role attached to your Redshift cluster having access to S3
 * IAM Role attached to your Lambda function having access to `AmazonRedshiftDataFullAccess` role
+* IAM Role attached to your Lambda function having access to `AmazonRedshiftFullAccess` role

 ## Walk-through

 The AWS Lambda event handler JSON object should be this structure.
 Replace the values for placeholder according to your redshift cluster and IAM Role configuration.

+### Redshift provisioned
 ```json
 {
     "redshift_cluster_id": "<your redshift cluster identifier>",